Galgamins/QWEST/README.md

 ## Personalisation

 - Survival.
-Simply turn off SunHelm in the mcm menu. **DO NOT DISABLE IT IN MOD ORGANIZER.** If you do not want to bathe, adjust Dirt&Blood in the mcm to your tastes.
+Simply turn off SunHelm in the mcm menu. **DO NOT DISABLE IT IN MOD ORGANIZER.** You can also adjust survival control panel mcm to your preferences.
+If you do not want to bathe, adjust Dirt&Blood in the mcm to your tastes.

 - [Unequip Quiver](http://prntscr.com/xb9k5u).
 Disabled by default, it'll make your Player Character unequip it's ammunition every time you go out of combat if turned on.